foureyes/csci-ua.0060-fall2020-001/slides/db/sqlite.md

 	* {:.fragment} stored as text ('2020-01-01'), integers (seconds since Jan 1st, 1970), and even real ([???](https://simple.wikipedia.org/wiki/Julian_day#:~:text=The%20Julian%20day%20or%20Julian,multiples%20of%207%20are%20Mondays.))
 	* {:.fragment} with [date and time](https://sqlite.org/lang_datefunc.html) functions to pick up the slack of any translating to and from these types to a date or time

+⚠️ We'll see that although there's no boolean storage class, __there's support for boolean literals and a column's type affinities__ ...

 </section>

 <section markdown="block">